abitdrag/Twitter-To-Telegram/Twitter Telegram V2/README.md

 # Run
 If you are running from local computer, then keep a separate terminal or CMD and run in that.
 If you are running on a remote server without GUI then run it as a daemon or process.
-For linux servers, screen can be used.
+For linux servers, screen can be used as:

 Create a screen as:
 `screen -S twitter2telegram`

 Run script in screen:
 `python3 twitterforwarder.py`
 Press CTRL+A+D to detach the screen and it will keep running :)

 Reattach by: `screen -r twitter2telegram`